web-infra-dev/modern.js/packages/document/builder-doc/docs/en/config/source/transformImport.md

 - **Type:** `string`
 - **Default:** `undefined`

 This configuration is used to splice the import path when importing styles.
-If this configuration is specified, the `style` configuration item will be ignored.
+If this configuration is specified, the `style` configuration option will be ignored.
 The spliced import path is `${libraryName}/${styleLibraryDirectory}/${member}`.

 When it is set to `styles`: